TUT-ARG/DCASE2016-baseline-system-python/README.md

 These parameters defines the folder-structure to store acoustic features, feature normalization data, acoustic models and evaluation results.

 `data: data/`
 : Defines the path where the dataset data is downloaded and stored.
-Path can be relative or absolute.
+Path is relative to the main script.

 `base: system/baseline_dcase2016_task1/`
 : Defines the base path where the system stores the data.
 Other paths are stored under this path.
 If specified directory does not exist it is created.
-Path can be relative or absolute.
+Path is relative to the main script.

 `challenge_results: challenge_submission/task_1_acoustic_scene_classification/`
 : Defines where the system output is stored while running the system in challenge mode.